The Three Musketeers: Plot

 In 1625 France, D'Artagnan leaves his family in Gascony and travels to Paris to join the Musketeers of the Guard.
 At a house in Meung-sur-Loire, an older man derides D'Artagnan's horse.
 Insulted, D'Artagnan demands a duel.
-But the older man's companions instead beat D'Artagnan unconscious with a cooking pot and a metal tong that breaks his sword.
-His letter of introduction to Monsieur de Tréville, the commander of the musketeers, is also stolen.
-D'Artagnan resolves to avenge himself upon the older man, who is later revealed to be the Comte de Rochefort, an agent of Cardinal Richelieu, who is passing orders from the cardinal to his spy, Lady de Winter, usually called Milady de Winter or simply "Milady".
-In Paris, D'Artagnan visits Monsieur de Tréville at the headquarters of the musketeers, but without the letter, Tréville politely refuses his application.
-He does, however, write a letter of introduction to an academy for young gentlemen which may prepare his visitor for recruitment at a later time.
-From Tréville's window, D'Artagnan sees Rochefort passing in the street below and rushes out of the building to confront him, but in doing so he offends three musketeers, Athos, Porthos and Aramis, who each demand satisfaction; D'Artagnan must fight a duel with all of them that afternoon.
+The older man's companions instead beat D'Artagnan unconscious with a cooking pot and a tong that breaks his sword.
+His letter of introduction to Monsieur de Tréville, the commander of the Musketeers, a King's elite regiment, is stolen.
+D'Artagnan resolves to avenge himself upon the older man, who is actually the Comte de Rochefort, an agent of Cardinal Richelieu, who is passing the latter's orders to his spy, Milady de Winter.

+In Paris, D'Artagnan visits Tréville at the Musketeers' headquarters.
+Without the letter, he faces a lukewarm reception from Tréville.
+Before their conversation concludes, D'Artagnan sees Rochefort passing in the street through Tréville's window and rushes out of the building to confront him.
+Pursuing Rochefort, he separately offends three musketeers, Athos, Porthos and Aramis, who each demand satisfaction; D'Artagnan must fight a duel with each of them that afternoon.

-As D'Artagnan prepares himself for the first duel, he realizes that Athos's seconds are Porthos and Aramis, who are astonished that the young Gascon intends to duel them all.
-As D'Artagnan and Athos begin, Cardinal Richelieu's guards appear and attempt to arrest D'Artagnan and the three musketeers for illegal dueling.
-Although they are outnumbered four to five, the four men win the battle.
-D'Artagnan seriously wounds Jussac, one of the cardinal's officers and a renowned fighter.
-After learning of this, King Louis XIII appoints D'Artagnan to Des Essart's company of the King's Guards and gives him forty pistoles.
-D'Artagnan hires a servant named Planchet, finds lodgings and reports to Monsieur des Essart, whose company is a less prestigious regiment in which he will have to serve for two years before being considered for the musketeers.
-Shortly after, his landlord speaks to him about the kidnapping of his wife, Constance Bonacieux.
-When she is presently released, D'Artagnan falls in love at first sight with her.
-She works for Queen Anne of France, who is secretly having an affair with the English duke of Buckingham.
-The king, Louis XIII, gave the queen a gift of diamond studs, but she gives them to her lover as a keepsake.
+As D'Artagnan prepares himself for the first duel, he realizes that Athos's seconds are Porthos and Aramis, who are astonished that the Gascon intends to duel them all.
+As D'Artagnan and Athos begin, Richelieu's guards appear and attempt to arrest the musketeers for illegal dueling.
+Offered to leave by the Cardinal's guards, D'Artagnan decides to help the musketeers.
+Despite being outnumbered four to five, the four men win the battle.
+D'Artagnan seriously wounds Jussac, one of Richelieu's officers and a renowned fighter.
+King Louis XIII appoints D'Artagnan to Des Essart's company of the King's Guards, a less prestigious regiment, and gives him forty pistoles.

+D'Artagnan hires a servant named Planchet and finds lodgings with Bonacieux, a merchant.
+His landlord later mentions the kidnapping of his wife, Constance Bonacieux, who works for Queen Anne of France.
+When she is released, D'Artagnan falls in love at first sight with her.
+Queen Anne secretly meets the Duke of Buckingham, England's first minister.
+At the meeting, she gives him a diamond necklace, the King's gift to her, as a keepsake.